- Religion and Philosophy»

-Reasons we avoid reconciliation
+Reasons we Avoid Reconciliation

-Denial: When we have been hurt, we tend to stuff it down deep instead of face it.
+When we have been hurt, we tend to stuff it down deep instead of face it.
 It is not easy to admit that a friend betrayed our trust or that our mate had an affair.
 We may even turn to drugs, alcohol, or compulsive behaviors to stuff our pain deep down.

-Fear: Fear can drive us to avoid the risk of feeling pain again.
+Fear can drive us to avoid the risk of feeling pain again.
 We do not want to open the wounds and risk them hurting us again.
 Fear might drive us to avoid the person and try to suppress the pain.
 We may be afraid that the offender may not acknowledge that they have hurt us and apologize, or that offenders may shrug off an incident as a joke or a misunderstanding.

-Fear of retaliation: Some people are emotionally and sometimes physically abusive and will react to a reconciliation attempt with hurtful words and even violence.
+Some people are emotionally and sometimes physically abusive and will react to a reconciliation attempt with hurtful words and even violence.
 Abusers will see any attempt at reconciliation as unwanted criticism and blame, or as an attempt to shake off their control.

 This situation can be dangerous.
 We have the right to sever relationships that are emotionally and physically harmful to us.
 Being a Christian does not mean that we have to submit to any kind of abuse.
 Abuse is a deal breaker and a relationship breaker.

-The spirit of reconciliation
+The Spirit of Reconciliation